 Did you know Cincinnati is less than four hours from Champaign-Urbana?
 Another close-ish “big city” to add to your family’s list to visit.
 The Cincinnati Zoo and Botanical Gardens will impress you with all of its up-close animal encounters.
 The city itself is nestled along the Ohio River, so stroll the riverfront to find places to eat and play.
 Nearby Kings Island in Mason, Ohio, is one of the nation’s great amusement parks (The Brady Bunch even shot an episode there!)
 And don’t forget there’s another Great Wolf Lodge located in the area.

 Santa Claus, Ind. (three hours, 45 minutes)

 You may hear of friends in Champaign-Urbana that drive over to Holiday World to find a huge outdoor waterpark and thrill rides in the theme park.
-Camping is a popular option for families that trek to Santa Claus but you can find lodging within about a half-hour if camping isn’t your thing.
+Camping is a popular option for families that trek to Santa Claus but you can find lodging nearby if camping isn’t your thing.